Dynatrace/ace-box/user-skel/ansible/roles/microk8s/Readme.md

 # microk8s

-This currated role installs microk8s on the ace-box along with the required addons and packages.
+This currated role installs microk8s on the ACE-Box along with the required addons and packages.
 It also configures kube config to automatically connect to the cluster via kubectl and helm.

+For the details, please check this link: https://microk8s.io/

 ## Using the role